rvickram/course-registration-site/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

+This is the client for the course registration website I created.
+It uses Angular and Bootstrap, and connects to Firebase and MongoDB through an API I created.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.